aminadav-ai/FAQ-RAG-Banking/README.md

 ## 🙋‍♂️ Author & Context

 Created by **Aminadav** as part of my AI/NLP portfolio (prompt engineering & RAG pipelines).
-The screenshots and tests were run on Ubuntu 24 inside a virtual environment; no external APIs required.
+The screenshots and tests were run on Ubuntu 24 inside a virtual environment; OpenAI API optional (for alternative embeddings).

 Feel free to fork, star or open issues!